 The Company's functional and reporting currency is United States Dollars.
+The functional and reporting currency of the Mauritius subsidiaries is United States Dollars.
+The functional and reporting currency of the Madagascar subsidiaries is Madagascar Ariary.
 Monetary assets and liabilities denominated in foreign currencies are translated in accordance with ASC Topic 830, "Foreign Currency Translation", using the exchange rate prevailing at the balance sheet date.
 Gains and losses arising on settlement of foreign currency denominated transactions or balances are included in the consolidated statements of operations and comprehensive loss.